Part 1 | Part 2 | Part 3 | Part 4 | Part 5 | Part 6 | Examples

 The Fleischer Brothers: Inventors, Cartoon Makers

 At the same time, serious rivals to Disney's animation production came from the Fleischers (Max, Dave, Joe, and Lou).
 They were already making technical innovations that would revolutionize the art of animation.
-In 1917, Max Fleischer invented the rotoscope to streamline the frame-by-frame copying process - it was a device used to overlay drawings on live-action film.
+In 1915, Max Fleischer invented the rotoscope (patented in 1917) to streamline the frame-by-frame copying process - it was a device used to overlay drawings on live-action film.
 The Fleischers were also pioneering the use of 3-D animation landscapes, and produced the hour-long Einstein's Theory of Relativity (1923), the first feature animation (a documentary).

 Fleischer Studios' Two Feature Films: